EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 If you’ve ever watched Big Bang Theory you will have also learnt a few flag facts.
 How flags are used to surrender in battles and represent sides in battles.
 For example the confederate flag, and the Nazi battle flag.
 Anyone can make their own flag.

 ## The temptations
-When you’re providing a medium list of languages, and using a dropdown + button combination doesn’t make sense, flags are a visual temptation.
+When you’re providing a list of languages where using a dropdown/button combination doesn’t make sense, flags are a visual temptation.
 For my first UX ever project we were faced with offering a list of 14 languages.
-For a small non-profit it was amazing to show their global reach and how accessible they had prioritised their petition forms.
-However, since the number did not take kindly to being divided, we opted for this.
+For a small non-profit it was amazing to show their global reach and how accessible their petition forms were.
+Yet, since the number did not take kindly to being divided, we opted for this.

 <strong>A World At School:</strong>
 <div class="images">